FPO v1.0 MASP – Multi Asset Single Pool¶

 When buying and selling options on FPO v1.0, they are priced by the Black-Scholes formula implanted in the smart contracts.
 Key parameters for pricing options include asset price feeds such as BTC/USD, ETH/USD, and FNX/USD.
 Most critical to these calculations is a source for Implied Volatility (IV), which in itself is a figure that can only be derived from the Black-Scholes formula.
 Decentralized oracles provide these crucial data feeds to the FPO v1.0 smart contracts.

-In later versions of the FPO v1.0 MASP options protocol, we plan to make the pricing mechanism more dynamic.
-An adjustment coefficient will be added to the pricing formula in order to make the pool more balanced with regard to risk.
+Moreover, in order to make the pricing mechanism more dynamic, an adjustment coefficient is added to the pricing formula to make the pool more balanced with regard to risk.
 The adjustment coefficient is subject to change according to the puts/calls ratio on the market and the overall utilization of the pool.
 To make it simpler, if there are more puts than calls, the puts written in the future will be a bit more expensive.
 When the pool utilization is high, the options will generally be more expensive than the case when utilization is lower.

 When Can I Exercise?¶